xngsrs/script.module.torrent2http/README.md

 You can look into fully working [example](https://github.com/anteo/plugin.video.okino/blob/master/resources/lib/okino/torrent/stream/t2h_stream.py).
 This is excerpt from my plugin using script.module.torrent2http.
 It rather complicated but it includes error handling, showing progress dialog and other features.

+Added more commands for stop, resume and set file priority, and for tuned storage